 Meanwhile, a group of former x-men, led by Kitty Pryde, consider joining Tian, having barely survived a mass-attack from an army of Nimrod Sentinals.

 - Xorn's helmet is an item that can be used in X-Men Legends.

-- Xorn appears in the first installment of this video game as an alternative costume for Magneto.
+- Xorn appears in the first installment of the Marvel Ultimate Alliance video game series as an alternative costume for Magneto.

 - Xorn's helmet appears as an item in Marvel Heroes.

 - Xorn was featured in the HeroClix figure game.

 - Hasbro produced a Marvel Legends figure of Xorn as part of the Blob Build-a-Figure wave.